 SELECT CURRENT_DATE(), CURRENT_DATE() + 10;

-MySQL Time Functions Example 3
+MySQL curtime, current_time Time Functions

-In this example, we are going to use the CURTIME, CURRENT_TIME(), CURRENT_TIME functions to find the current time.
+In this example, we are going to use the CURTIME, CURRENT_TIME(), CURRENT_TIME to find the current time.

 SELECT CURTIME(), CURTIME() + 1;